-At June 30, 2020 the carrying value of our vessels was \$1.3 billion in total on our condensed consolidated balance sheet, which exceeded the fair value of our vessels as of that date by approximately \$54.0 million in total (approximately \$29.0 million and \$25.0 million on the Kamsarmax and Ultramax fleets, respectively).
-The fair market values of drybulk vessels, including our vessels, have generally experienced high volatility.
-The fair market value of our vessels may continue to fluctuate depending on a number of factors, including: (i) prevailing level of charter rates; (ii) general economic and market conditions affecting the shipping industry; (iii) types, sizes and ages of vessels; (iv) supply of and demand for vessels; (v) other modes of transportation; (vi) cost of newbuildings; (vii) governmental or other regulations; (viii) the need to upgrade vessels as a result of charterer requirements, technological advances in vessel design or equipment or otherwise; (ix) technological advances; and (x) competition from other shipping companies and other modes of transportation.
+The fair values of drybulk vessels, including our vessels, have generally experienced high volatility, and the fluctuation in the fair values of our vessels may result in an impairment charge or the incurrence of a loss on vessels sold or held for sale if the fair value of such vessels is below their carrying value.
+At September 30, 2020 the carrying value of our vessels was \$1.3 billion in total on our condensed consolidated balance sheet, which exceeded the fair value of our vessels as of that date by approximately \$400.0 million in total (approximately \$114.0 million and \$286.0 million on the Kamsarmax and Ultramax fleets, respectively).
+The fair market value of our vessels may fluctuate depending on a number of factors, including, among others: (i) prevailing level of charter rates; (ii) general economic and market conditions affecting the shipping industry; (iii) types, sizes and ages of vessels; (iv) supply of and demand for vessels; (v) other modes of transportation; (vi) cost of newbuildings; (vii) governmental or other regulations; (viii) the need to upgrade vessels as a result of charterer requirements, technological advances in vessel design or equipment or otherwise; (ix) technological advances; and (x) competition from other shipping companies and other modes of transportation.
+Thus far with respect to the fourth quarter of 2020, we expect to recognize asset write-downs of approximately \$191.8 million in relation to the classification of certain vessels as held for sale.